rvanmazijk/Cape-vs-SWA/draft-02/manuscript_ver1/README.md

-Based on results in R/
+Based on results from deprecated code in R/ here.